How long does a first-time buyer mortgage application take to be approved?

 Use a mortgage advisor

-Hiring an experienced mortgage advisor can significantly speed up your mortgage application as they can highlight the best deals and lenders for you, while also helping you to complete the relevant paperwork.
+Hiring an experienced mortgage advisor can significantly speed up your mortgage application because they can identify the best deals and lenders for your circumstances, and help you to complete the relevant paperwork.

-Plus, mortgage advisors that specialise in helping first-time buyers can also direct you to lenders that are more likely to accept your application.
+Plus, mortgage advisors who specialise in helping first-time buyers can also direct you to lenders that are more likely to accept your application.

 Respond swiftly to requests